-The District will provide "a reasonable opportunity for inspection and examination of its public records, and shall furnish reasonable facilities for making memoranda or abstracts from its public records during the usual business hours" (8:00 a.m.- 3:30 p.m. on business days).
+Yes, the District will provide "a reasonable opportunity for inspection and examination of its public records, and shall furnish reasonable facilities for making memoranda or abstracts from its public records during the usual business hours" (8 a.m.-4 p.m. on business days).
 However, the District may make reasonable rules to protect its records and to prevent excessive and unreasonable interference with the discharge of its functions.
 Please note that in some instances where original documents contain exempt information, the exempt material may be removed and copies made for inspection.

-There still may be a fee charged for the cost of searching for and reviewing the original records before the requester can examine them.
+Also, please note that there still may be a fee charged for the cost of searching for and reviewing the original records before the requester can examine them.